-Right-wing UK tabloids think 'woke' Google hates them… are they right?
+Sun and Mail Online think they get buried in Google search rankings

-UK-based tabloid newspapers with a right-wing slant feel they are unfairly being downgraded by Google search rankings thus depriving them of audience share.
+The Sun and Mail Online both feel they are unfairly being downgraded by Google search rankings thus depriving them of audience share.

 At The Sun, insiders believe their original scoops are being buried in search results by rival titles who are effectively ripping their content off.